-Enjoy these simple activities with your child to help him understand the significance of Lohri.
+Enjoy these simple activities with your children to help them to understand the significance of Lohri.

 Read a book: Get hold of a book about the festival of Lohri and read it to your child.
 The colourful pictures will appeal to your little one and she will want to celebrate the festival with enthusiasm.